Commissioner of Docks and Ferries of the City of New York

+History

 The Commissioner of Docks originally consisted of "a board consisting of five persons... appointed by the Mayor... who shall hold office for a term of five years."
 Their duties were established and defined by the commissioners of the sinking fund, which was responsible for all aspects of the city's borrowing and debt.
 Money for the repair and construction of wharves, piers, and slips was originally limited by the charter to $350,000, but the loose wording in this section of the charter allowed for many other expenses that quickly opened the commission to accusations of corruption, as was the case with numerous other city agencies that were controlled by Tammany Hall.
 In 1873, the state legislature passed a charter revision, making the dock board a three-member commission.

 Accusations of poor oversight of the docks and piers, and of the department's finances, were made from time to time, but in 1889, a scandal erupted.
-Two of the Dock Commissioners were charged by Mayor Hugh J. Grant with three counts of corruption – "neglect and malfeasance in office", "failure to observe and enforce provisions of law...", and "failure to acquaint themselves with the duties and necessities of the Department of Docks..."
+Two of the Dock Commissioners were charged by Mayor Hugh J. Grant with three counts of corruption – "neglect and malfeasance in office", "failure to observe and enforce provisions of law...", and "failure to acquaint themselves with the duties and necessities of the Department of Docks ..."
 The accused commissioners countered that they had acted no differently than previous commissioners had done for decades, and that the mayor, who was a Tammany Hall crony, did not charge the third dock commissioner because he was also a Tammany Hall colleague.
 They were not removed from their jobs, and accusations others not collecting rents from leases of piers continued over the years.

 The department was renamed the Department of Docks and Ferries in the city charter revision of 1897.
 The head of the department was made a one-person commissioner, with a deputy, by the city charter revision of 1901.
 The department was renamed the Department of Marine and Aviation effective January 1, 1942.

+City Pier A in Lower Manhattan, built in 1884–1886 as headquarters of the Commissioner of Docks and Ferries.

+Looking North: West 46th Street Pier in Manhattan on the Hudson (aka the North River) – showing construction in the cofferdam phase (pre-unwatering), building foundations and excavating the slips at the shore ends (Note: In New York City pier construction, "shore ends" generally refers to the landward end of a pier, where it connects with the bulkhead, upland, or street grade.) of the 46th Street Piers (July 9, 1915).
+Those piers were demolished in 2006 to make way for a new pier, Pier 86, which hosts the Intrepid Museum.